Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 - Returns data model that are accessible (Without Data Model ID) structure (In JSON) and description of data model and its objects and can be searched against.
 - Summariesonly == true increases efficiency and search as only searching against summaries.
+- Datasets within data models can be searched `datamodel.dataset`

 **Tstats Command**